antielektron/ultimate_tictactoe_server/README.md

 **match update**

-(also send on match start and send for all matches after login)
+(is also sent on match start and send for all matches after login)

 server: